OlivierSohn/hamazed/BACKLOG.md

+- add doc : to build 'postgresql-libpq' os osx: brew install postgresql

+- should one of the containers have the postgres library?

-- Make a separate deploy script for highscores : we want one high score server, associated to possibly multiple game servers. make the highscore server location overridable via command line, as server argument: by default, use
+- Make a separate deploy script for highscores : we want one high score server, associated to possibly multiple game servers.

-- High scores:

-We could have a cloud DB, accessed by a single node serving JSON w. servant.

-First step : no DB, just a client serving JSON.
-The client will be hosted as an Heroku app.
-I can't reach the client from the hosted server.

-* modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores this will be sent to clients by onChangeStatus

-- when coming back from idling, the player should see "waiting for server to wake up"

 - upon start, the currently played notes of all loops should be sent.

-with 2 players, I could generate ghost notes, see if this fixes it.
+with 2 players, it is possible to generate ghost notes, see if this fixes it.

 - https://devcenter.heroku.com/changelog-items/1418 -- take it into account in doc